aarongustafson/aaron-gustafson.com/source/_posts/2016-01-26-apple-support-honeybadger.markdown

 [^1] This is the first device I’ve broken in more than a decade of (ab)using expensive smartphones.

+I began researching my options:

+1. I could cover the broken phone with a rugged case and just deal with it.
+2. I could use one of our old iPhones until the next version came out.
+3. I could upgrade my phone with AT&T.
-I began researching my options.
-I could self-repair as [the process is pretty straightforward](http://www.imore.com/iphone-6-screen-replacement-how-to), but in talking with a friend who repairs smartphones for a living, I discovered the replacement screens weren’t that great.
-Apple offered screen repair for $109, which wasn’t too bad, but it would take a few days to ship the phone back and forth.
+4. I could self-repair as [the process is pretty straightforward](http://www.imore.com/iphone-6-screen-replacement-how-to), but in talking with a friend who repairs smartphones for a living, I discovered the replacement screens weren’t that great.
+5. I could have Apple repair it.

+Apple offers screen repair for $109, which isn’t too bad, but that takes a few days to ship the phone back and forth.
+They offer an expedited option where they just send you a new phone, but at $299, it seemed silly.

-I contacted the local authorized Apple repair center and discovered that they would just be sending it on to Apple anyway, so it seemed like my best bet would be to go back to the source.
-After all, who could know how to best replace a broken iPhone screen ([and digitizer, since they’re fused](https://www.etechparts.com/lcd-screen-and-digitizer-full-assembly-with-small-parts-black-for-iphone-6.html)) than Apple Support.
+I contacted the local authorized Apple repair center to see if they could do the repair, but it turns out that they would just be sending it on to Apple anyway, so it seemed like my best bet would be to go back to the source.
+After all, who could know better how to replace a broken iPhone screen ([and digitizer, since they’re fused](https://www.etechparts.com/lcd-screen-and-digitizer-full-assembly-with-small-parts-black-for-iphone-6.html)) than Apple Support?

-I chatted with a support rep about doing the repair and confirmed that the repair would cost $109.
+I chatted with an Apple Support rep about doing the repair and confirmed that the repair would cost $109.
 The rep told me, however, that they would need to authorize my card for $299—the out-of warranty replacement cost—in case they discovered other damage to the phone.
 I agreed (it was my only option) with the understanding that Apple would run some diagnostic utilities to determine what (if any) additional issues the phone might have.

 A day or two later I got the mailer to send the phone to Apple, I shipped it to them and waited.
 They confirmed receipt of the phone the next day and, two days later, I got an email saying the phone was en route back to me.
 I was thrilled with the quick turnaround!